Jack12816/greppy-frontend-docs/docs/guide/04_controller.md

 # Controller

-The controller is currently only used to generate links.
+The `controller class` is currently only used to generate links.

 Simply pass an options object as an argument to it's constructor: